saptarshi059/SemEval2k19-Task4-UMD/README.md

 ### A note on the programs ###

+In order to download the official data, you need to request access at https://zenodo.org/record/1489920#.XOisOdNKi9Y.

 All of the programs found in this repo have been written with the *articles-training-byarticle-20181122.xml* dataset in mind.
 While the code can be extended to include a wider range of datasets viz. *articles-training-bypublisher-20181122.xml*, we had 2 reasons for using the former,

 1. The final test data used for the competition (for determining the winner) was similar to the *articles-training-byarticle-20181122.xml* dataset.